 Yeah, yeah, when I'm good and ready.

 Do as I say, you worthless pipsqueak!

 You know something?
 You're nothing without me.

 Who comes up with all the good ideas?
 Me!
 Who does all the work?
 Me!

 At the end of the movie, Abis Mal says "Does this mean I don't get my third wish?"
 See more

-, and Brad Kane See more
+and Richard M. Sherman See more